vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/15_Royal_Patronage_and_Religious_Tolerance.md

 4 Willis 2004, 55 ṇ 52.

 5 For the inscription in Cave 6 see Udayagiri Cave Inscription of Candragupta II, Year 82, CII III \(1888\), 21–25.
-The name of the king, ‘Sod

-. hala’, is a conjecture of ḍC.
+The name of the king, ‘Soḍhala’, is a conjecture of ḍC.
 Sircar

 \(SI I, 279 ṇ 5.\).
 No king of that name is known otherwise.
 It is uncertain whether

-‘Sod

-. hala’s’ inscription refers to the construction of the cave sanctuary 6 as a whole.
+‘Soḍhala’s’ inscription refers to the construction of the cave sanctuary 6 as a whole.
 The inscription is placed above the Mahiṣāsuramardinī and one of the Viṣṇu images on the outer wall.

 6 Cf. Willis 2009, 142 f.